acoustic-content-samples/sample-custom-element-ui/README.md

 # Sample custom elements

-A collection of Samples that extend the Authoring interface of Watson Content Hub with custom elements that have custom user interfaces.
+A collection of Samples that extend the Authoring interface of Watson Content Hub with custom elements that have custom user interface extensions.

 ## Demo video